-Linux Note: Left Super (aka "Windows" or Apple key) and the Z key also act as Alt as the Alt key is usually bound by the OS.
+Linux Note: Left Super (aka "Windows" or Apple key) and the Z key also enable movement as the Alt key is usually bound by the OS .
+Mac OS X Note: A three button mouse is required to use the editor.